 - Selenium over supplementation will directly affect the quality of not only the skin and coat, but also the hooves.
 If your horse has poor hoof quality and brittle thin hair, you may want to investigate the amount of selenium in your horse’s diet and have the whole blood selenium levels tested.

-- Utilizing a high-quality hoof supplement, like Farrier’s Formula®, will benefit ALL dermal tissue in the horse including the hooves, hair coat, skin, mane and tail.
+- Utilizing high-quality hoof supplements, like Farrier’s Formula®, will benefit ALL dermal tissue in the horse including the hooves, hair coat, skin, mane and tail.
 Farrier’s Formula® will provide the nutrients important for a quality skin and hair coat.

 - Parasites and microorganisms can interfere with hair growth, causing patchy and brittle hair.
 Fortunately, with advancements in equine medicine treatment options are available.